(Photo Credit: Max Pixel)

 (Photo Credit: Geograph)

 You've probably heard horror stories of cars being completely stolen from parking lots right?
 These unfortunate vehicles were likely towed away by car theft syndicates.
 To prevent this from happening to you, especially in Malaysia, you might want to try parking your car head-in.
-In case you didn't know, parking head first makes towing extremely difficult.
+In case you didn't know, parking head first makes towing your car extremely difficult.

 To add an extra layer of security, turn your steering wheel fully to the right or left to make it more difficult for thieves to tow your car.